Johnny "Hammond" Smith

 John Robert "Johnny Hammond" Smith (December 16, 1933 – June 4, 1997) was an American soul jazz and hard bop organist.
-Born in Louisville, Kentucky, he was a renowned player of the Hammond B-3 organ so earning "Hammond" as a nickname, which also avoided his being confused with jazz guitarist Johnny Smith.
+Born in Louisville, Kentucky, he was a renowned player of the Hammond B-3 organ so earning "Hammond" as a nickname, which also avoided his being confused with jazz guitarist Johnny Smith, although this could sometimes lead to him being confused with Jimmy Smith, another Hammond great.

 Biography

 Smith played with Paul Williams and Chris Columbo before forming his own group.
 His bands featured singers Etta Jones, Byrdie Green, saxophonists Houston Person, Earl Edwards, guitarists Eddie McFadden, Floyd Smith, James Clark, vibist Freddie McCoy.
 His career took off as he was serving as accompanist to singer Nancy Wilson.
 One of his last accomplishments also included Nancy Wilson.
 He wrote the song "Quiet Fire" for her Nancy Now! release in 1988.